openjdk/jmc/docs/devguide/README.md

 ## Installing JDKs
 If you haven't already, you should now first build JMC using the instructions in the [README.md](../../README.md).

 Next set up your JDKs in your Eclipse.
-Download and install a JDK 8 and JDK 11 (or the very latest update of the latest JDK), then open _Window | Preferences_ and then select _Java / Installed JREs_.
-Add your favourite JKD 8 and JDK 11 JDKs (_Add…_) and then use _Java / Installed JREs / Execution Environments_ to set them as defaults for the JDK 8 and JDK 11 execution environments.
+Download and install a JDK 17 distribution, then open _Window | Preferences_ and then select _Java / Installed JREs_.
+Add your favourite JDK 17 (_Add…_) and then use _Java / Installed JREs / Execution Environments_ to set them as defaults for the JDK 17 execution environments.

 Setting installed JREs: